xdmushui/partner-center-sdk/develop/transition-a-new-commerce-subscription.md

 - A customer ID (`customer-tenant-id`).
 If you don't know the customer's ID, you can look it up in the Partner Center [dashboard](https://partner.microsoft.com/dashboard).
 Select **CSP** from the Partner Center menu, followed by **Customers**.
 Select the customer from the customer list, then select **Account**.
 On the customer’s Account page, look for the **Microsoft ID** in the **Customer Account Info** section.
 The Microsoft ID is the same as the customer ID  (`customer-tenant-id`).

-- One subscription ID for the initial subscription.
+- A subscription ID for the initial subscription.

 ### REST request